 In more than a year of fifth-edition Dungeons & Dragons, I’ve pitted player characters against a lot of wizards.
-Often, a published adventure or one from D&D Expeditions offers a spellcaster as a climactic encounter.
+Often, a published adventure or one from the D&D Adventurers League offers a spellcaster as a climactic encounter.
 These showdowns typically follow the same script: The players target the leader and focus fire.
 The villain falls, often without firing a single spell.

 Sometimes players relish these easy victories.
 For instance, in the Expeditions adventure, “The Howling Void,” players spend the adventure unraveling the sources of the villain’s power.
 So at my table, when the showdown proved easy, it felt like a hard-won reward.

 More often, players anticipate a climactic battle, face a cream puff, and feel let down.
 Dave and Gary did not give D&D to us so dungeon masters like me could let that happen.